SeJonana/SeJonana/README.md

 - 👋 Hi, I’m @SeJonana
 - 👀 I’m interested in data analytics and visualization
-- 🌱 I’m currently learning analyzing data using SQL
+- 🌱 I’m currently learning how to analyze data using SQL and R
 - 💞️ I’m looking to collaborate on related projects with you
 - 📫 How to reach me, seemberjoan@gmail.com